PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-number/+page.md

 ## `decimals()` - Setting maximum number of decimals
 Use the configuration method `decimals()` to indicate how many decimals the entered number may contain.
 Pass it:

-* `0` to allow no decimals, e.g. allow numbers like `123` and `55` (i.e. only integers)
+* `0` to allow no decimals, e.g. allow only numbers like `123` and `55` (i.e. only integers)
 * `1` to allow at most 1 decimal, e.g. `123`, `123.4` and `0.6`
 * `2` to allow at most 2 decimals, e.g. `123`, `123.4`, `123.45` and `1.23`
 * Etc.

-If you don't call this method, then there will be no upper limit on the number of decimals that may be entered.
+If you don't call this method, then there will be no upper limit on the number of decimals that may be entered, but JavaScript has its own limit on how many decimals a number can have, so when you read out the entered number, it might have fewer decimals than has been entered.
+JavaScript supports quite many decimal numbers in numbers, so in practice this will likely never be a problem for you.

 ::: tip Example